tanrax/org-social-relay/README.md

 ### Using Groups

 Once configured, users can:
-1. Join groups by registering their feeds as group members
-2. Post messages to specific groups
-3. View group-specific message threads
+1. View group-specific message threads
-4. Discover other group members
+2. Discover other group members
+3. Post messages to specific groups

 The groups endpoints will only be available when groups are configured via the `GROUPS` environment variable.